Guanyu0001/RepData_PeerAssessment1/PA1.md

 dat1_imputed <- dat1

 # Filling in all of the missing values in the dataset
+# Here I use the average of that 5-min interval
 for ( i in 1:nrow(dat1_imputed)) {
     if (is.na(dat1_imputed$steps[i])){
         which_row <- which(dat1_daily_pattern$interval==dat1_imputed$interval[i])